What exactly is depression?

 - (If needed) Create a plan to deal with thoughts of killing yourself

 If you’re feeling suicidal, we want to help you in the best way possible.
 We don’t rush in or overreact.
-If you need to see a Doctor or a Crisis Team, we can arrange that.
+We can arrange if you need to see a Doctor or a Crisis Team.
 A lot of the time, people need a space to talk about it.
 Everyone’s situation is different, and we’ll focus together on what will be most helpful.

-Our therapists aim to get to the root of the problem.
+Our therapists in Birmingham aim to get to the root of your depression.
 You’ll have the opportunity to explore what’s happened in your past that made you vulnerable to depression.
 We can use this understanding to look at how you cope and its impact on your mood and build new strategies that give you better stability.

 Adverse Childhood Experiences (ACE) can leave their mark on you even when you are older.
 It can cause anxiety, depression and trust issues.
 You may want to understand more about the impact of these experiences.
 Our therapists are skilled and experienced in this area, and they can offer you the support you’ll need to get past them.

 Successful treatment of more severe depression often depends on working closely with a therapist.
 We offer therapy both in-person locally in Birmingham and remotely online using video.
-Please find out more about how treatment works and session prices and meet our team of CBT Experts.
+Get in touch to find out how treatment works and session prices, and meet our team of therapists.